 The main causes of which the GPU bottleneck occurs are the following:

-• GPU utilization: When the utilization percentage of GPU is less round about 70%, the bottleneck arises.
+- GPU utilization: When the utilization percentage of GPU is less than about 70%, the bottleneck arises.

 Symptoms of GPU bottleneck